pivotal/docs-tap/scst-policy/configuring.md

 - If the image is specified without multiple path elements (not separated by `/`), then `library` is defaulted.
-For example, specifying `busybox`, the resultant glob will default to `library/busybox`.
-And combined with the previous defaulting, the resultant glob will be `index.docker.io/library/busybox`.
+For example, specifying `busybox`, the resultant glob defaults to `library/busybox`.
+And combined with the previous defaulting, the resultant glob is `index.docker.io/library/busybox`.

 A sample of a ClusterImagePolicy which matches against all images using glob: